 Activated charcoal can help support kidney, liver and cognitive function.
 Take two capsules daily to help promote these organs and, also to help with post-chemo “brain fog.”

-A digestive cleanse with activated charcoal helps remove allergy-causing toxins and strengthen your immune system.
+A digestive cleanses with activated charcoal helps remove allergy-causing toxins and strengthen your immune system.
 Do an at-home cleanse by taking 2 teaspoons of activated charcoal dissolved in water before each meal.
 If you get constipated during this time, drink a glass of warm water with lemon and honey every half hour until constipation is gone.

 Skin and Scalp